miquels/nara/README.md

 A minimal, single-threaded async i/o runtime for Rust.

-Only has three dependencies (libc for the `poll` system call, futures-util and futures-io for the read/write traits).
+Only has four dependencies (libc for the `poll` system call, futures-util and futures-io for the read/write traits, and socket2 for sockets).
 Can run Send and non-Send futures.

 ## Current status